 The game drive was amazing.
 We saw quite a number of wild animals from lions, elephants , cheetahs, giraffes, topi, Antelopes, Warthogs, Hyenas, Leopards and buffaloes.
 The only thing we didn’t see were the rhinos.
 I liked how the drivers were coordinated.
 If one spots an animal like a lion or cheetah, they alert the drivers on the location so that he can also show his guests.

 The next day we spend the whole entire day in the park and it was amazing.
 For those with extra money you can go for a balloon safari at 41,000 shillings per adult and 35,000 shillings per child below 12 years.
 This price is exclusively for the balloon safari.
 It does not include food or accomodation.
 The ride is also just for one hour or at most one and half.

 We also went to see the Mara River.
 It is not as dry as I had read in the newspapers.

 How could we not visit the air strip??? waah this are slay queen poses!! 🙂

-To add icing to the cake,(literally) when we came back to our camp, the Chef surprised me with a cake!!
+To add icing to the cake,(literally) when we came back to our camp, the Chef surprised me with a birthday cake.

 This one was from the squad on the actual birthday date.
 I had two cakes!!

 I really enjoyed myself.
-You already know I love photos.
-That is why I tell my stories through photos.
 Best birthday so far.

 So folks that is all from me today.
 I hope for your next trip you use all the tips I told you about.
 Where should I go next?
 And also who wants to join me on my next trip?
 Halla at your girl.